Deafness in Tunisia: Early hearing detection and intervention

 Hearing impairment negatively affects the ability for children to develop their communication skills.
 The earlier hearing impairment is detected in a child, the better care they receive, leading to better language and speech development.

 There is no national early detection and intervention program regarding hearing impairment in Tunisia; however, there are research studies and one-time programs that have aimed at studying the prevalence of different levels of hearing loss in Tunisian newborns and children.

 At Hospital Charles Nicolle of Tunis, the neonatology department collected data from the hearing screenings of 3,260 newborns.
 From this study it was determined that 0.9% of the newborns had mild bilateral hearing loss, 1.5% had unilateral profound hearing loss in the right ear, and one newborn that anacusis.

 Another study at Mohamed Tlatli Hospital screened for hearing impairment in 397 infants ranging from 4 days to 5 months old.
 All infants received the Otoacoustic Emission Test.
 It was determined that 9.37% of the infants had some hearing impairment.
-Out of these infants with some hearing impairment, 27 were given the Auditory Brainstem resposne Test, in which 80% tested positively.
+Out of these infants with some hearing impairment, 27 were given the Auditory Brainstem Response Test, in which 80% tested positively.